creativeprojects/gopenhab/README.md

 # TODO

+- Handle all state types.
+Handled for now are `String`, `Switch`, `Number`, `DateTime`.
+- Ability to update rules
-- handle more events on the openhab test server
+- Handle more events on the openhab test server

 # Limitations of the mock openHAB server for testing

 - When the server receives a `command` event, it doesn't follow with any corresponding `state` event.
-You need to publish the `state` events manually if you need them.
+You need to publish the `state` events manually if you need them in your tests.